Mary Jemison

 Mary Jemison (Deh-he-wä-nis) (1743 – September 19, 1833) was a Scots-Irish colonial frontierswoman in Pennsylvania and New York, who became known as the "White Woman of the Genesee."
-As a young girl she was captured and adopted into a Seneca family, assimilating to their culture, marrying two Native American men in succession, and having children with them.
-In 1824 she published a memoir of her life, a form of captivity narrative.
+As a young girl, she was captured and adopted into a Seneca family, assimilating to their culture, marrying twice to Native American men and having children with both.
+In 1824, she published a memoir of her life.

-During the French and Indian War, in spring 1755, Jemison at age 12 was captured with most of her family in a Shawnee raid in what is now Adams County, Pennsylvania.
-The others of her family were killed.
+During the French and Indian War, in spring 1755, twelve year-old Jemison was captured with most of her family in a Shawnee raid in what is now Adams County, Pennsylvania.
+The rest of her family was killed.
 She and an unrelated young boy were adopted by Seneca families.
 She became fully assimilated, marrying a Delaware (Lenape), and, after his death, a Seneca man.
 She chose to remain a Seneca rather than return to American colonial culture.

 Jemison told her story late in life to an American minister, who wrote it for her.
-He published it as Narrative of the Life of Mrs. Mary Jemison (1824).
+He published it, a form of captivity narrative, as Narrative of the Life of Mrs. Mary Jemison (1824).
 It was reprinted in the late 20th century.
 In 1874 her remains were reinterred near a historic Seneca council house on a private estate, in what is now Letchworth State Park.